Stillwell-C/gram-copy/README.md

 ##### Data Caching

-Redis is used to cache the post data on two different API routes.
+Redis is used to cache post data and user data on three different API routes.
 These are currently the only parts of the site where it is employed, but I would like to expand implementation of Redis to improve overall site performance.

 The first type of cached post data is for the posts displayed on user profiles.
 This data is held for a maximum of 24 hours and is invalidated if a user uploads a new post, edits an existing post, or deletes an existing post.
 I do not invalidate the cache for updates to the number of likes or comments (which are currently stored on the post itself but may be entirely removed in the future), but separate queries for these counts should resolve any potential inconsistencies.

 The second type of cached post data is for posts that are searched for via clicking on a hashtag or a post's location.
 This data is not invalidated by adding a new post with this hashtag or location, but the data is only stored for 15 minutes to allow for this data to be relatively up to date.

+The cached user data is for the popular users list displayed on the home feed and explore feed on larger screens.
+This data is stored in the cache for 24 hours and is not invalidated during this period.

 Caching data for posts does not affect the display of comments made after the post data was cached and accurate display of whether the user has liked or saved the post as these are all handled by separate queries.